 The student-teacher dynamic, as well as the much-vaunted lesson plan, was once unassailable and resolute in its rigidity.
 Interactive learning’s emphasis on a hands-on approach has forced teachers to open up their process to their students.
 As such, the resultant inherent feedback allows for constant course correction and improvement on both sides.

 Why is Interactive Learning Important?

 Imagine teachers droning and students sleeping.
 You shouldn’t, since nothing about education should be so passive.
-Interactive learning, complete with student-to-student interactions and hands-on lessons may result in a 60% uptick in student engagement.
+Interactive teaching, complete with student-to-student interactions and hands-on lessons, may result in a 60% uptick in student engagement.
 This process commonly manifests as an alternative knowledge demonstration, such as paraphrasing, as opposed to pure fact repetition.

 Recall that students everywhere ask themselves, “When will I actually use this?”.
 Although reductive, this saying indicates a trend that has seen curriculums shift focus from life-skills to college preparation.
 With interactive learning, however, teachers are able to integrate real-life applications of the subject matter by way of online tools and supplements.